Logotipo

 The key difference?
 You control every aspect of how that virtual number works.
 You can set spending limits, choose which merchants can use it, and even set expiration dates as short as one day.
 Your physical card can’t do any of this.

-Here’s what blew my mind: when I create a virtual card through Capital One’s Eno service, I can literally watch the card number generate in real-time.
-The system creates a unique CVV, expiration date, and even a custom name for the card.
-It takes about 10 seconds, and suddenly I have a completely separate payment method.
+With Capital One’s Eno service, for example, you can watch the card number generate in real-time.
+The system creates a unique CVV, expiration date, and a custom name for the card.
+It takes about 10 seconds to have a completely separate payment method.

 Why Can Virtual Cards Set Custom Spending Limits?